IBM/SalesEnablement-VMware-L3/docs/Dedicated/Managing.md

 17. Click the **Infrastructure** option in left hand menu.
 18. Click the **Add** button.

 Recall, when originally provisioned, this VCS instance was created with a single consolidate cluster for both the VMware management, workloads, and edge services.
 From this page, new workload and edge services clusters can be added to the existing VCS instance.
-The information required and steps to complete the configuration of the additional workloads is very similar to when the original cluster was provisioned.
+The information required and steps to complete the configuration of the additional workloads are very similar to when the original cluster was provisioned.

 Notice, new workload clusters can be provisioned in different IBM Cloud data centers with different bare metal server configurations.
 This flexibility allows client scenarios like: